lzcheng/JHUDSS03-Getting-and-Cleaning-Data/Codebook.md

 * std(): Standard deviation
 * meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-The dimension of the tidy data set is 180 by 81.
+The result of the data cleaning is a tidy data set with dimensions 180 by 81.

 In the tidy data set, there are 180 rows each corresponding to one subject doing one activity.
 There are 30 subjects and 6 activities, and therefore 180 rows.

-In the tidy data set, there are 81 variables:
+In the tidy data set, there are 81 variables as follows:

- [1] "subject" : integer values 1-30 represent the individuals from whom we obtained the measurements.
+ [1] "subject" : integer values 1-30 representing the individuals from whom we obtained the measurements.
 There are 30 participants total in this study.
  [2] "activity" : factor with 6 levels: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"

-**the prefix t- denotes time domain, f- frequency domain**\
+**In the following variables, the prefix t- denotes time domain, f- frequency domain**\
-**the following variables are the average for each activity and each subject.**
+**The following variables are the average of measurements for each activity and each subject.**

  [3] "tBodyAccMeanX": body acceleration mean in X
  [4] "tBodyAccMeanY": body acceleration mean in Y
  [5] "tBodyAccMeanZ": body acceleration mean in Z

  [6] "tGravityAccMeanX": gravity acceleration mean in X
  [7] "tGravityAccMeanY": gravity acceleration mean in Y
  [8] "tGravityAccMeanZ": gravity acceleration mean in Z

  [9] "tBodyAccJerkMeanX": body acceleration jerk mean in X
 [10] "tBodyAccJerkMeanY": body acceleration jerk mean in Y
 [11] "tBodyAccJerkMeanZ": body acceleration jerk mean in Z

 [12] "tBodyGyroMeanX": body angular velocity mean in X
 [13] "tBodyGyroMeanY": body angular velocity mean in Y
 [14] "tBodyGyroMeanZ": body angular velocity mean in Z

-[15] "tBodyGyroJerkMeanX": body angular velocity jerk mean in X
+[15] "tBodyGyroJerkMeanX": body angular velocity jerk mean in X\
 [16] "tBodyGyroJerkMeanY": body angular velocity jerk mean in Y
 [17] "tBodyGyroJerkMeanZ": body angular velocity jerk mean in Z

 [18] "tBodyAccMagMean": body acceleration magnitude mean
 [19] "tGravityAccMagMean": gravity acceleration magnitude mean
-[20] "tBodyAccJerkMagMean": body acceleration jerk magnitude mean
+[20] "tBodyAccJerkMagMean": body acceleration jerk magnitude mean \
 [21] "tBodyGyroMagMean": body angular velocity magnitude mean
 [22] "tBodyGyroJerkMagMean": body angular velocity jerk magnitude mean

 [23] "fBodyAccMeanX": body acceleration mean in X
 [24] "fBodyAccMeanY": body acceleration mean in Y
 [25] "fBodyAccMeanZ": body acceleration mean in Z

 [26] "fBodyAccMeanFreqX": body acceleration mean frequency in X
 [27] "fBodyAccMeanFreqY": body acceleration mean frequency in Y
 [28] "fBodyAccMeanFreqZ": body acceleration mean frequency in Z

 [29] "fBodyAccJerkMeanX": body acceleration jerk mean in X
 [30] "fBodyAccJerkMeanY": body acceleration jerk mean in Y
 [31] "fBodyAccJerkMeanZ": body acceleration jerk mean in Z

 [32] "fBodyAccJerkMeanFreqX": body acceleration mean frequency in X
 [33] "fBodyAccJerkMeanFreqY": body acceleration mean frequency in Y
 [34] "fBodyAccJerkMeanFreqZ": body acceleration mean frequency in Z

 [35] "fBodyGyroMeanX": body angular velocity mean in X
 [36] "fBodyGyroMeanY": body angular velocity mean in Y
 [37] "fBodyGyroMeanZ": body angular velocity mean in Z

 [38] "fBodyGyroMeanFreqX": body angular velocity mean frequency in X
 [39] "fBodyGyroMeanFreqY": body angular velocity mean frequency in Y
 [40] "fBodyGyroMeanFreqZ": body angular velocity mean frequency in Z

 [41] "fBodyAccMagMean": body acceleration magnitude mean
 [42] "fBodyAccMagMeanFreq": body acceleration magnitude mean frequency
 [43] "fBodyBodyAccJerkMagMean": body acceleration jerk magnitude mean